FontysVenlo/prj4e-individual-respository-Joelmd-fontys/Doc/PDP.md

 **Project:** Smart Radiator Thermostat
 **Start Date:** 24.02.2025[^1]

 This Personal Development Plan outlines my goals and progress during the semester.
-It is based on the HBO-i framework, and structured week-by-week to reflect on both technical and professional development.
+It is based on the HBO-i framework, and structured week-by-week to reflect on both technical and professional development.[^authenticity]

 ---